 Report cards are issued at the end of each quarter.
 A progress report will be sent home at the midpoint of each quarter.
 We encourage and sometimes require parent-teacher conferences to discuss student progress.
 Parents wishing a conference should call the school office in advance and leave a message for the teacher.
-The teachers can return the call before, after, or sometimes during the school day.
+The teachers can return the call before or after the school day or during their break.